Vasily Nebenzya: Invasion of Ukraine in 2022

 At the time of the Russian invasion of Ukraine in late February 2022, Nebenzya was serving as the president of the UN Security Council, a position which rotates monthly between the 15 UN member states with seats on the Council.
 The holder of the presidency is considered to be the "face" and spokesperson of the UNSC.
-On 23 February 2022, President Vladimir Putin announced the invasion via video message while the Security Council was meeting.
+On 23 February 2022 (New York time), President Vladimir Putin announced the invasion via video message while the Security Council was meeting.
 When the Ukrainian Representative Sergiy Kyslytsya called upon Nebenzya to "call Lavrov right now" and "do everything possible to stop the war", Nebenzya simply stated that "waking up Minister Lavrov at this time is not something I plan to do".
-Despite calls for his resignation, Nebenzya did not offer it, and in fact vetoed a proposed resolution by the UNSC condemning the invasion.
+Despite calls for his resignation, Nebenzya did not offer it.
+He vetoed a proposed resolution by the UNSC condemning the invasion.

-Speaking at the 11th emergency special session of UN on the 2022 Russian invasion of Ukraine, Nebenzya maintained that "… there is a need to demilitarize and de-nazify Ukraine" and that "media and social networks" had "distorted and thwarted" the image of Russia's actions.
+Speaking at the Eleventh emergency special session of the United Nations General Assembly on the 2022 Russian invasion of Ukraine, Nebenzya maintained that "… there is a need to demilitarize and de-nazify Ukraine" and that "media and social networks" had "distorted and thwarted" the image of Russia's actions.
+On 30 September 2022, Nebenzya attempted to justify the Russian occupation of southeastern Ukraine, claiming that these Ukrainian regions had chosen to be part of Russia.
+According to Nebenzya, one of the purposes of the Russian invasion of Ukraine is "undermining the military capability of the Ukrainian army which poses a threat to the security and territorial integrity of Russia".

+During a meeting of the Security Council on 24 November 2022, he explained the purpose of Russian strikes against Ukrainian infrastructure, saying: "We're carrying out attacks on infrastructure facilities in Ukraine in response to the country being loaded with Western weapons and unwise calls for Kyiv to wield a military victory over Russia."
+He claimed that "Ukraine's air defence is to blame for residential houses getting damaged and civilians getting killed in Ukraine."

 At a UN Security Council meeting of 14 January 2023, Nebenzya stated that "only when the threat for Russia no longer emanates from the territory of Ukraine and when the discrimination against the Russian-speaking population of this country ends" it could stop its military actions.
 Nebenzya continued that "Otherwise, Moscow will get what it wants militarily".
-Nebenzya further claimed that Russia does not want "the destruction of Ukraine as a state, its de-Ukrainianisation and forced Russification.
+Nebenzya further claimed that Russia does not want "the destruction of Ukraine as a state, its de-Ukrainianisation and forced Russification".